Eddie Mair 4pm - 7pm

 Taking the knee in sports: The meaning behind the powerful stance

-England players plan to take the knee during the Euros - despite previously being booed by fans for making a political statement on the field.
+Throughout the Euro 2020 tournament, England players took the knee to protest racism - despite previously being booed by fans for making a political statement on the field.

 Taking the knee has long been a symbolic gesture for peaceful protesters, campaigning against racial violence and systemic racism.

 Not only has it been prominent across many major sporting events, the gesture was also adopted during Black Lives Matter protests in response to George Floyd's murder last year.

 Ahead of Euro 2020, it was confirmed that Gareth Southgate's squad planned to take the knee before kick-off at all their scheduled matches.

 Here, we take a look into the origins of the poignant gesture and where it has been used.

 What are the origins of taking the knee?

 Used by American athletes in 2016, taking the knee was originally used in protest against police brutality and racism while the US national anthem played.

 Colin Kaepernick, who at the time was the San Francisco 49ers quarterback, initiated the protests by sitting on the bench during the performance of the patriotic song.